 If you are struggling, need advice or a sounding board, or would just like to share what is going on for you, simply email firstname.lastname@example.org with the heading ‘Talk to us’.
 Jenny and Tom – both experienced coaches and previous chief executives – understand the issues and will be in touch to arrange a one to one call.
 If they can’t support you directly, then they will link you with the information or contacts that can.

-You can also attend some of the webinars we are hosting on resilience and mindfulness, to help you cope with stress and anxiety.
 We are also holding weekly member meetings to link people up and share learning and experiences.
 You can find out more and register on the webpage here.

 I am worried that a member of staff or a volunteer could become ill at work for my organisation.
 What should I do if this happens?